ChainSafe/lodestar/docs/pages/run/beacon-management/networking.md

 [ENR Viewer](https://enr-viewer.com/) provides a simple and convenient option to decode and inspect ENRs.

-## Peer Communication (gossipsub and ReqResp)
+## Peer Communication (gossipsub and Req/Resp)

-Gossipsub and ReqResp are the two mechanisms that beacon nodes use to exchange chain data.
+Gossipsub and Req/Resp are the two mechanisms that beacon nodes use to exchange chain data.
 Gossipsub is used disseminate the most recent relevant data proactively throughout the network.
-ReqResp is used to directly ask specific peers for specific information (eg: during syncing).
+Req/Resp is used to directly ask specific peers for specific information (eg: during syncing).

 ### Gossipsub